Chart Color Schemes

 Ballina Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Ballina Surrounds' population, as per AreaSearch's analysis, was around 19,165 by August 2025.
+Ballina Surrounds' population, as of August 2025, is approximately 19,165.
 This figure represents a growth of 838 people since the 2021 Census, which recorded a population of 18,327.
-The increase is inferred from the estimated resident population of 19,078 in June 2024 and an additional 420 validated new addresses post-Census.
-This results in a density ratio of 47 persons per square kilometer.
-Ballina Surrounds' growth rate of 4.6% since the 2021 Census surpassed the SA4 region's growth rate of 3.2%.
-Interstate migration contributed approximately 48.0% to this population increase, with other factors like overseas migration and natural growth also playing positive roles.
+The increase was inferred from ABS's estimated resident population of 19,078 in June 2024 and an additional 420 validated new addresses since the Census date.
+This results in a population density ratio of 47 persons per square kilometer.
+Ballina Surrounds' growth rate of 4.6% since the 2021 census exceeds the SA4 region's growth rate of 3.2%.
+Interstate migration contributed approximately 48.0% to this growth, with overseas migration and natural growth also playing positive roles.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, are utilized.
 Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population projections indicate a significant increase in the top quartile of Australia's non-metropolitan areas, with Ballina Surrounds expected to grow by 4,940 persons by 2041, marking a total gain of 25.3% over the 17-year period.
+By 2041, Ballina Surrounds' population is projected to increase by 4,940 persons, marking a total gain of 25.3% over the 17-year period.

 Frequently Asked Questions - Population